How To Balance Study And Family Life

-- Learn to prioritize — it is impossible to manage to do everything.
+- Learn to prioritise — it is impossible to manage to do everything.
 You should not doubt what is most important to you.

 - It is very important to find time to sleep and rest!
 Without this, you can have health and family problems.
 Studying may not be a joy — just like family life.